DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/age-groups-and-specialisms/secondary.md

 subject: secondary
 title_paragraph: |-
   <p>
   As a secondary school teacher, you'll play a pivotal role in pupils' lives.
-You'll see them grow from children to young adults, inspiring them to become passionate about learning and shaping their futures.</p>
+You'll see them grow from children to young adults, inspiring them to become passionate about learning and helping shape their futures.</p>

 description: |-
     Find out how to become a secondary school teacher, including what you'll teach and what funding is available to help you train.